MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-1.md

   * Front-end: reads code files, parses them, executes preprocessor directives (i.e. `#include` clauses) and applies semantic analysis.
   * Back-end: takes front-end's output and performs code generation.

 When you have large files and a lot of dependencies via `#include`, you're bound to have long front-end execution times.
-When that's the case, it's useful to see these connections.
+When that's the case, it's useful to see those connections.

 ## doxygen